-Numerous prospective customers have expressed interest in securing long-term supply of high-purity manganese products from the Chvaletice Manganese Project and in testing bulk samples products from the proposed Chvaletice demonstration plant.
+Numerous prospective customers have expressed interest in securing long-term supply of high-purity manganese products from the Chvaletice Manganese Project and in testing bulk samples products from the proposed Demonstration Plant.
 These have included manufacturers of electric vehicle batteries, precursors and cathodes, as well as chemical, aluminum and steel companies, and electric vehicle manufacturers.
-The Company has been conducting discussions and negotiations with parties from Europe, Asia and North America.
-These are expected to lead to the selection of a group of companies that will be given the opportunity to test, evaluate and begin the qualification process for the Chvaletice Manganese Project.
+The Company has been in discussions and conducting negotiations with parties from Europe, Asia and North America.
+These are expected to lead to the selection of a group of companies that will be given the opportunity to test, evaluate and begin the qualification process for the Chyaletice Manganese Project.
 These bulk samples are principally expected to be used for the design and testing of precursor and cathode formulations, in combination with specific lithium, nickel and cobalt sources, for use in automotive lithium-ion batteries.
 The Company also anticipates that some material will be tested in connection with high-end specialty steel, aluminum and other chemical and high-technology applications.
-To date, the Company has signed a strategic agreement with a potential consumer of high-purity manganese products providing for a framework for strategic and technical cooperation that is focused on large-scale lithium-ion batteries manufacturing, including the production of high-performance lithium-ion batteries for several market segments, including electric vehicles.
-Upon successful completion of testing and evaluation of these products, EMN would expect to enter into offtake agreement negotiations with these parties.
+To date, the Company has signed a strategic agreement with one potential consumer of highpurity manganese products providing for a framework for strategic and technical cooperation that is focused on large-scale lithium-ion batteries manufacturing, including the production of highperformance lithium-ion batteries for several market segments, including electric vehicles.
+Upon successful completion of testing and evaluation of these products, EMN expects to enter into offtake agreement negotiations with such parties.